- The popularity of the ARK: Survival Evolved action game rose highly in the last couple of years.

-- After you’ve done that, you start the game and check if the issue has been resolved.
+- Start the game and check if the issue has been resolved.

-- Right click ARK: Survival Evolved shortcut and choose Properties.
+- Right-click the ARK: Survival Evolved shortcut and choose Properties.

 - Check Run this program in compatibility mode for and choose Windows 7 Service Pack 1 from the list.